Esri/geodev-hackerlabs/README.md

 ### 2. Design

-Use the Map viewer to create and style maps.
-Create new maps, select basemaps, search for layers, use smart mapping to change symbol styles, style popups, label data, show/hide fields, save layers and create new layers.
+These labs illustrate how to use the Map viewer to create and style web maps.
+You can create new maps, select different basemaps, search for layers, use smart mapping to change symbol styles, style popups, label data, show/hide fields, filter data, save layers, create new layers and more.
+Creating a web map with great cartography is important as it serves as the foundation for building better mapping applications.

 * [Create a New Map](./design/create_a_new_map.md)
 * [Style a Map](./design/style_a_map.md)